NonNon-Works/nonnon-sheet-docs/EN/create-custom-cell.md

 {% endcolumn %}

 {% column %}
-### Implementing Attribute for Custom Cell Specification
+### Create a Marker Attribute

-Defines an attribute to specify the use of custom cells for fields in data classes.
+Create a marker attribute that tells the system a field should be rendered using a custom cell.

-This attribute must be implemented in the same assembly as the table or data class it will be used with.
+This marker attribute must exist in the same assembly as the table or data class that uses it.
 {% endcolumn %}
 {% endcolumns %}